Photo by James Martinez

 Browse New and Used Books in Downtown L.A.

-When the Last Bookstore opened in 2005, the name was meant to be ironic.
-Now, in a world of Kindles and iPads, digital books (or at least, digital bookstores) are the norm, and brick-and-mortar establishments such as the Last Bookstore are a dying breed.
+When the Last Bookstore debuted in 2005, the name was meant to be ironic.
+Now, in a world of Kindles and iPads, digital books (or at least digital bookstores) are the norm, and brick-and-mortar establishments such as the Last Bookstore are a dying breed.
 That hasn't stopped this Downtown L.A. icon from growing.
-The shop still buys, sells, and trades new and used books and vinyl records just as it did when its doors first opened over a decade ago, and it shows no sign of stopping anytime soon.
+The shop still buys, sells, and trades new and used books and vinyl records just as it did when its doors first opened over a decade ago, and it shows no signs of stopping anytime soon.
 Come in to browse the store's impressive collection, to hang out for an afternoon, or to catch author talks and more.
 The Last Bookstore puts on some killer events, and past speakers have included the cast of Portlandia, How to Kill a City author Peter Moskowitz, and Holocaust survivors.
-Oh, and they occasionally give away free concert tickets on their Instagram account, so it's worth a follow even if you're not a diehard bookworm.
+Oh, and they occasionally give away free concert tickets on their Instagram account, so it's worth a follow even if you're not a die-hard bookworm.

 By Sarah Purkrabek, AFAR Contributor